hon9kon9ize/yue-type-corrector/README.md

 A simple script to correct Cantonese typos.
 It is used BERT fill-mask model to predict the correct word.

-Here is the example:「你呢D嘢太壞㗎！」the word "D" in the sentence is a common homophonic writing of "啲".
-The script will correct it to「你呢啲嘢太壞㗎！」。
+Here is the example:「你呢D嘢壞㗎！」the word "D" in the sentence is a common homophonic writing of "啲".
+The script will correct it to「你呢啲嘢壞㗎！」。

 We have defined a list of common Cantonese typos in the script, there two type of corrections: